mathstuf/abagames-gunroar/README.md

 Building for Android requires building a patched NDK toolchain with GDC support.
 LDC support has not been attempted.

-To build a custom toolchain, get a [patched GDC][gdc-android] (only 4.8 supported at the moment), the [Android NDK][ndk] (only r9d has been tested so far), and an [NDK toolchain build environment][ndk-build].
+To build a custom toolchain, get a [patched GDC][gdc-android] (only 4.9 supported at the moment), the [Android NDK][ndk] (only r9d has been tested so far), and an [NDK toolchain build environment][ndk-build].

-Once the toolchain sources have been downloaded, patch the GCC using GDC's `setup-gcc.sh` script.
+Once the toolchain sources have been downloaded, patch the GCC using GDC's `setup-gcc.sh` script to patch Android's GCC 4.9 sources.
 Then edit the NDK's `build-gcc.sh` script to add `--enable-languages=d` to the configure flags.
 Currently, `android-13` is the target for the Android build, so that should be the targeted platform when building the toolchain.

 One change that I've needed to make for D support is to change the `ld` linker to point to `ld.bfd` instead of `ld.gold` due to `__data_start` being undefined